 As part of completing the e-commerce bootcamp of digitalfilipino.com, I went on a study trip of sorts with my classmates to Singapore and Malaysia.
 I’ve been to both countries several times before.
-They are right beside each other and makes perfect sense to visit both in 1 go.
+They are right beside each other and makes perfect sense to visit both in one go.

 The Chinese New Year environment